gnthibault/RemoteObservatory/README.md

 conda install -c conda-forge pygobject

-## Support for the Dash dashboard:
+## Support for the Dash dashboard (legacy, not used anymore):

 pip install dash dash-core-components dash-html-components dash-renderer plotly

+## Support for openPHD2
+sudo add-apt-repository ppa:pch/phd2
+sudo apt-get update
+sudo apt-get install phd2

 ## TODO: WORK IN PROGRESS: DO NOT USE BEFORE THIS IS DONE